threefoldtech/0-initramfs/README.md

 The result of the build will be located in `staging/vmlinuz.efi`

 # I have the kernel, what can I do with it ?
 Just boot it.
-The kernel image if EFI bootable.
+The kernel image is EFI bootable.

-If you have a EFI Shell, just run the kernel like any EFI executable.
+If you have an EFI Shell, just run the kernel like any EFI executable.
 If you don't have the shell or want to boot it automaticaly, put the kernel in `/EFI/BOOT/BOOTX64.EFI` in a FAT partition.

 example how to create a boot disk